ranamrameez/Translation-Helper/README.md

 # Translation-Helper
-Paste your text and translate complete text into your desired language without worrying about text length.
+Paste your text and translate it into your desired language without worrying about the text length.

 ## Live Link
 https://github.com/ranamrameez/Translation-Helper/index.html